 On retirement and returning to live in her native Denbigh she conducted the mixed choir at the North Wales Hospital.

-The hospital choir disbanded in 1988.
-Her services were then sought by the newly formed Denbigh and District Male Voice Choir.
+However, the hospital choir disbanded in 1988.
+Her services were then secured by the newly formed Denbigh and District Male Voice Choir.